gazebosim/docs/garden/ros_gz_project_template_guide.md

 In this tutorial, you will learn how to use the `ros_gz_project_template` to create a (recommended) structured workspace for your ROS 2 and Gazebo projects.
 This template offers a consistent layout, automated build process, and integration with both ROS 2 and Gazebo, enabling you to focus on developing your robotics applications.

+// TODO: aims to explain how to use the template as well what comprises it and why

 ## Prerequisites:

 1. ROS 2 installed on your system or in a container